How Do You Do!

-"How Do You Do!" is a pop rock song by Swedish pop duo Roxette.
-It was released as the lead single from their fourth studio album Tourism on 3 July 1992.
-The track was a commercial success upon release, topping the national singles charts in Norway and Spain.
-It also peaked at number two in several countries, including Austria, Belgium, Finland, Germany, the Netherlands, Sweden and Switzerland.
-It was held off the top spot in many of these territories by Dr. Alban's "It's My Life".
+"How Do You Do!" is a song by Swedish pop duo Roxette.
+It was released as the lead single from their fourth studio album Tourism on 3 July 1992 by EMI Records.
+The track, written by Per Gessle and produced by Clarence Öfwerman, was a commercial success upon release, topping the Norwegian Singles Chart and peaking at number two in several countries, including Austria, Belgium, Finland, Germany, the Netherlands, Sweden and Switzerland.
 The single was backed by several remixes created by Swedish production duo BomKrash, which consisted of Jacob Hellner and Carl-Michael Herlöfsson.

 Composition and style

 According to Ultimate Guitar, "How Do You Do!" is an uptempo pop rock song written in common time with a tempo of 121 beats per minute.
 It utilises a common trait found in Roxette compositions of the verse using a different key signature than the chorus.
 The verse is composed in C, and consists of three repetitions of a basic C–F–G–F sequence, followed by one shortened sequence of C–F–G. The pre-chorus makes use of a power chord structure, and consists of a sequence of Am–G–F–C–Em, which is then amended to Am–G–F–G. Following a brief pause, Marie Fredriksson takes over lead vocals for the song's chorus, which moves up from the verses by two keys to E♭.
 The chorus is composed almost entirely of sharp notes, and follows a sequence of D♯–A♯–D♯–G♯–A♯–Cm–G♯–A♯–Cm–G♯–A♯.
 The bridge consists of four short repetitions of Cm–A♯, played as power chords.
 The last chorus and outro are in F, following the transposed sequence F-C-F-B♭-C-Dm-B♭-C-Dm-B♭-C. American musician Tiny Tim is referenced in the song's lyrics.